vincentjiang10/choice-game/README.md

 NOTE: WSL and WSL2 users may have to run the program through ssh (i.e. thorugh PuTTY); All users require an X server to run the project (i.e. Xming, vcXsrv)\
 Run the following code to install ImageMagick:\
 $ sudo apt-get install imagemagick\
 NOTE: sudo apt-get may not work on the macOS operating system.
-Try the following alternative after installing Homebrew:\
+Try the following alternative after installing Homebrew (https://brew.sh/):\
 $ brew install imagemagick

 ### Instructions